th3hungryd3v/nucamp-round-2/1-HTML-CSS-JavaScript/Week-1/README.md

 []()
 []()

-### Notes
+#### Notes:
 This week is very light.
-It's meant to get your Development Environment (VS Code + Extensions) set up and play with some HTML & CSS.
+It's meant to get your Development Environment (VS Code + Extensions) set up, as well as, play with some HTML & CSS.

+##### Personal Reflections

+- Always remember that there will always be someone who's bigger, faster, stronger, and smarter than you (and vice-versa).
+But don't let that discourage you.
+Time is limited.

+- Always strive to be better than you were yesterday, even if all you did was chill yesterday.

+- Always type shit out and see what happens, regardless if it's wrong/right or neither.

+-